 - The potential collateral impact of COVID-19 including the cancellation of blood drives, in-person events for delivering EMS mandatory training, and recruitment events.

 Is EMS prepared for an epidemic or pandemic

 Almost half of 2019 EMS Trend Report respondents felt their organization is either slightly or not all prepared for an epidemic or pandemic.

-Respondents were asked, “How prepared is your organization for an epidemic/pandemic?
+Respondents were asked, “How prepared is your organization for an epidemic/pandemic?"

+Nearly half of respondents selected "Not at all prepared" or "Slightly prepared."
 Less than 3% of nearly 3,000 respondents felt their organization was extremely well prepared.

 Self-reported perception of preparedness was highest for respondents who are primarily affiliated with a hospital-based EMS system or a public, third-service EMS system.